matthew-scherf/Empirical-Non-Duality/README.md

 The SGNA architecture instantiates that structure computationally and performs coherent tasks within it.
 Therefore, it constitutes a working model of consciousness in the structural-functional sense.

+Just as Turing gave computation its formal structure and working model, Scherf gives consciousness its formal structure and working model.

 ---